-Ben Phillips was the owner of, and visionary behind Lightship95, the studio that Soup now occupies.
-As well as renovating the ship himself, he ran the studio for 8 years before it was taken over by Soup Studio in 2017.
+Ben Phillips was the owner of, and visionary behind Lightship 95.
+As well as renovating the ship himself, he ran the studio for 8 years, before it was taken over by its current owners.
 Here he writes a fantastic piece on the history and ideas behind his remarkable floating studio; from finding the boat on the River Medway, to transforming it into a unique and exquisitely crafted recording studio, and to finding it a home in the heart of London's docklands...

 After four years of searching and struggling without success to find somewhere to convert into a studio (an old auction house, a 19th century Morgue, a church, a slightly less-inspiring ex tool hire shop) I decided to look for an alternative space.
 In some way or another I was determined to bypass as much as possible: the constraints, seemingly unnecessary expense and encumbrance of conventional tenancies, solicitors, surveyors, planners, local authorities etc.

 I wanted to build a traditional studio in a new way - create a space with character where people would feel comfortable and inspired to do the work they came to do; a functional and focused environment without the clinical 'doctors surgery' feel that many new studios have.
 I knew that in today's climate providing a space like this would either require a vast throwaway investment or a new approach.
 I didn't have the former so I decided on the latter!